 4. Turning the mindfulness on.
 Shift your focus a little bit from the causes that bring you nothing but stress.
 Instead, focus on solutions and implement each solution step by step.

 Get Away From the Source for a While

 Do you have a special place where you go whenever you need to recharge?
 Go there for a while.
 It can be some cozy place in your favorite park with a lake, or it can be a nice meadow in a village, the river bank or a zen garden you’ve created in your mind.
 Whatever works for you – go there.
 Shake it all off.
 Recharge.
 Breathe deeply.

 Choose Your Tactics

 Don’t rush into things.
-Take it step by step.
-Choose your tactics wisely in order to save yourself energy.
+Take it to step by step.
+Choose your tactics wisely to save yourself energy.
 Why do you need a plan?
 Because sometimes it is impossible to resolve a situation with a single action.
-That is why a good planning technique is very helpful.
+That is why a proper planning technique is beneficial.
 Then focus on one step at a time that will bring you closer to your goal.

 Say NO to Alcohol and Self-Medication

 The alcohol and other substances are never there for you to solve any problem or provide you with answers.
 It only gives you a counterproductive ability to forget about all of the daily questions and problems… And when the state of “don’t care” wears off your problems are still there for you without any change and resolution.

 It’s Not a Blame Game